lightbulb_outline This question type can be used in a digital test only. For written assignments, please check out the image question type article.

-With the hotspot match question, students are required to drag and drop multiple markers in the correct areas of an image.
-The area can be created by making use of rectangles, circles, and polygons.
+With the hotspot match question, participants are required to drag and drop multiple markers in the correct areas of an image.
+The areas can be created by using one of the following figure types: rectangle, circle or polygon.

 Create a hotspot match question

 To create a hotspot match question, follow the steps below.

 - Click the domain School name in the menu on the left.

 - Click label_important Courses in the menu at the top.

 - Select your course or use the search bar.

 - Select your assignment or create a new assignment.

 - Click New exercise, fill in a name and click Save.

 - Click New question and select Hotspot match.